-- Mifepristone (miff-ay-priss-tone) is one of two medications used to end a pregnancy by blocking the development of a hormone called progesterone that pregnancies need in order to continue.
-Due to its ability to block the hormone, it is used to end pregnancies.
-Mifepristone is also used to help manage pregnancy loss by helping the body to miscarry safely. - Mifepristone was approved by FDA more than 20 years ago after a comprehensive review and determined to be completely safe and effective - o Only a certified prescriber who meets specific qualifications can order the drug
+- Mifepristone (miff-ay-priss-tone) is one of two medications used to end a pregnancy by blocking the development of a hormone called progesterone, which pregnancies need to continue.
+Due to its ability to block the hormone, mifepristone is used to end pregnancies.
+It is also used to help manage pregnancy loss by helping the body to miscarry safely. - Mifepristone was approved by the FDA more than 20 years ago after a comprehensive review and determined to be completely safe and effective - Only a certified prescriber who meets specific qualifications can order the drug